 The focus at first was on cross training and strength training; adding weight, increasing repetitions, increasing time we held plank, increasing intensity of pool workouts and slowly adding miles.
 Then as we added miles, I maintained strength training and cross training.
 During taper time, I maintained strength training and cross training; diminished miles until this week when I will rest, relax and allow my body to integrate these last 6 months of intensive training.

-There are so many new sensations in my body as I stand poised and ready to take on my longest distance race since April 20, 2009 and I use the phrase that Jeffrey taught me as I experience them, "Oh that's just the furnace."
+There are so many new sensations in my body as I stand poised and ready to take on my longest distance race since April 20, 2009 and I use the phrase that "Oh that's just the furnace," using the analogy of an old house that makes a lot of noises that we can either freak out about or dismiss.

-"They have the race expo at the Hamilton Princess across from where we are staying," I told him.
+"They have the race expo at the Hamilton Princess across from where we are staying," I told Tom last night.

 The last time I set foot in the Hamilton Princess I was wearing a toe up leg brace:

-"It was New Year's Eve," I went on to say.
+"It was New Year's Eve," I went on to reminisce with Tom.
 "Everyone was all glammed up in high heels and stunning outfits.
 I was so jealous and felt so out of place."

 So it's 3 more sleeps until we head to Logan Airport and board that plane for Hamilton Bermuda.
 No more workouts.
-One more treatment with Jeffrey on Wednesday.
-One more keep the legs loose along the course on Friday for a mile or two.
+One more run to keep the legs loose along the course on Friday for a mile or two.
 And then on Sunday 1/17/16 at 8:00am whatever time Bermuda is on (it's one hour ahead of East Coast time) Team McManus toes the starting line of the Bermuda Half Marathon:

 Last night Tom told me he was so excited to run this race.
 "Why?"
 I asked him.
 "You've run so many half marathons lately."